planningcenter/api-docs/source/includes/_people.md

 ## MessageGroups

-A message group represents one or more emails or text messages sent from one of the PCO apps.
+A message group represents one or more emails or text messages sent from one of the Planning Center apps.
 The message group indicates the from person, app, etc.